Functions on Irreducible Components of the Emerton-Gee Stack: Extendability of functions on U'

 This section is a continuation of the previous one; as such, we keep the same assumptions and notation from that section.
-Having described the ring of $T$-invariant functions $\cO(\tld{U})^T$ on the open $\tld{U} \subset \cO(\tld{\cC}_\sigma)$, we will prove in this section that all such functions extend to $\cO(\tld{\cC}_\sigma)$, or in other words that the restriction $\cO(\tld{\cC}_\sigma)^T \lrisom \cO(\tld{U})^T$ is an isomorphism.
+Having described the ring of $T$-invariant functions $\cO(\tld{U})^T$ on the open $\tld{U} \subset \tld{\cC}_\sigma$, we will prove in this section that all such functions extend to $\cO(\tld{\cC}_\sigma)^T$, or in other words that the restriction $\cO(\tld{\cC}_\sigma)^T \lrisom \cO(\tld{U})^T$ is an isomorphism.

 We will reduce the problem of extending functions to the geometry of Schubert cells, and we refer to Appendix \ref{demazure-resolutions} for results and proofs about (intermediate) Demazure resolutions in what follows.
 Here, we will give an overview of the important results proved therein and how to apply them to our situation to get the desired result.
-We stress that appendix is using different conventions than the rest of the paper: Instead of the affine flag variety $I\setminus LG$, we work with the ``transpose'' affine flag variety $LG/\bar I$, as this simplifies the combinatorics.
+We stress that the appendix is using different conventions than the rest of the paper: Instead of the affine flag variety $I\setminus LG$, we work with the ``transpose'' affine flag variety $LG/\bar I$, as this simplifies the combinatorics.
+More precisely, we get a condition in Proposition \ref{extending-functions-prop}, which in our case is easy to verify via an argument using alcove walks (see Theorem \ref{important}).
 In the final corollary of the appendix we translate the result back to our set-up here.